 If any of the following symptoms occur after a tooth extraction, contact your dentist immediately: severe pain, pus, or bleeding that won’t stop, fever, difficulty breathing, or swallowing.

 Tooth extraction can be an uncomfortable experience, but there are steps you can take to ensure proper gum healing.
 Eating a balanced diet with soft foods, maintaining good oral hygiene practices, and managing any pain or swelling are all important steps towards recovery.
-It is also important to be aware of the signs of infection and contact your dentist if these symptoms arise.
+It is also important to be aware of the signs of infection and contact your dentist in Winchester if these symptoms arise.